jonaprieto/specs/src/architecture/economics/proof-of-stake/reward-distribution.md

 The commission rate $c_V(e)$ is the same for all delegations to a validator $V$ in a given epoch $e$, including for self-bonds.
 The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and immutable once validator creation has been accepted.

-The validator can change the commission rate at any point, subject to a maximum rate of change per epoch, which is a constant specified when the validator is created and is not subject to change once validator creation has been accepted.

 While rewards are given out at the end of every epoch, voting power is only updated after the pipeline offset for implementational reasons.

 ## Slashes

 Slashes should lead to punishment for delegators who were contributing voting power to the validator at the height of the infraction, _as if_ the delegations were iterated over and slashed individually.